-The storylines for 2020 are still developing, but it’s much the same as it has been recently: popular films vs. underseen critical darlings, traditional theatrical releases vs. Netflix, familiar Oscar formulas vs. idiosyncratic experiments, the hope and chance for diverse, first-of-their-kind nominees vs. the likelihood of things staying the same.
+The storylines for Oscars 2020 are much the same as they’ve been in recent years: popular films vs. underseen critical darlings, traditional theatrical releases vs. Netflix, familiar Oscar formulas vs. idiosyncratic experiments, the hope and chance for diverse, first-of-their-kind nominees vs. the likelihood of things staying the same.

 To be more specific, this is turning into a race between Once Upon a Time in Hollywood and three separate Netflix movies – The Irishman, Marriage Story, The Two Popes – for Best Picture.
 Will the Academy go for Quentin Tarantino’s mid-life crisis movie (Once Upon a Time…) or Martin Scorsese’s end-of-life opus (Irishman)?
 Bong Joon-ho’s Parasite, already destined to be the first South Korean film nominated for a single Oscar, should win Best International Film and also factor into the Best Picture conversation.